 International Chase Sapphire Lounge locations

 The Chase Sapphire Lounge at Hong Kong International Airport (HKG) still allows unlimited access with a standard Priority Pass membership, regardless of which card it comes from.
+Sadly, this lounge is closing permanently on January 5, 2026.

 Bottom Line

-With eight lounges open (and more on the way), Chase is quickly becoming a key player in the premium airport lounge space.
+With nine lounges open (and more on the way), Chase is quickly becoming a key player in the premium airport lounge space.
 If you travel often and hold the right card, these lounges can significantly upgrade your airport experience — making the annual fee easier to justify.

-- 5X points on airfare purchased through Chase Travel℠
+- 8x points on all purchases through Chase Travel℠

-- 3X points on dining at restaurants
+- 3x points on dining worldwide

-- 1X points on all other purchases
+- 1x points on all other purchases

-For rates and fees of the cards mentioned in this post, please visit the following links: Chase Sapphire Reserve® (Rates & Fees)
+For rates and fees of the cards mentioned in this post, please visit the following links: Chase Sapphire Reserve® (Rates & Fees), and Sapphire Reserve for Business℠ (Rates & Fees)

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.